top of page

 Photoshoped ZoomCall_Sprint.jpg

-• After each scenario I would also ask what the tester's first impressions of the feature.
+• After each scenario, I would have the tester explain their first impression of the feature that they went through.

 Feedback_SavrTesting.jpg